devth/devth.github.com/about.md

 Senior software engineer with over 15 years experience crafting high quality web and mobile applications.
 I've worked at every layer of the stack:

-- extensive experience iterating on meticulously-detailed frontends for both client sites and web applications
+- extensive experience iterating on meticulously-detailed frontends for client sites, interactive experiences, and web applications
-- at the API level efficiently piping and transforming data between backend and frontend with considerations around concurrency, code reusability and authentication
+- at the API level efficiently piping and transforming data between backend and frontend with considerations around concurrency and authentication
-- currently at the very backend, working on an Scala-based in-memory distributed columnar data store for eBay which powers realtime analytics for seller tools.
+- (currently) at the very backend, working on an Scala-based in-memory distributed columnar data store for eBay which powers realtime analytics for seller tools.

 I'm a huge proponent of using automation to make process more efficient and repeatable.
 I build an open source chat bot called